Doctor of Public Health (DrPH)

 - Assess cultural, environmental, and social justice influences on the health of communities

 The School’s DrPH program requires students to complete at least 48 credits (those having prerequisites to meet will be asked to complete additional coursework).
-See the DrPH Guidebook for more information about course offerings and requirements.
+See the DrPH Handbook for more information about course offerings and requirements.

 Students also complete: